kelp404/NyaruDB/README.md

 NyaruDB use GCD to write/read documents, **all accesses would be processed in a same dispatch**.
 Write: process with async GCD.
 Read: process with sync GCD.
-If you written documents to database, it will be processed in a async dispatch.
+Writing documents to database will be processed in a async dispatch.
 So your code would not wait for writing documents.
 CPU will process the next command.
-If you written documents to database, then rode that on the next command.
-Your code would wait for writing done.
+If next command is reading documents from database, the command will be processed after writing done.

 * Clean query syntax.